wmo-im/GTStoWIS2/message_format/README.rst

    Specifying the baseUrl in each message provides a number of benefits:

-   - use of schema gives mechanism for multiple protocols.
-Initial list:
+   - Use of schema gives mechanism for multiple protocols.
+Initially, subscribers shall support at least:

      * https
      * sftp
-     * ftp
+     * http/ftp (supported for legacy sources, though deprecated, only to be used for very public data.)

+     This minimum list in will be reviewed in future from time to time.

    - enables third party transfer, where the broker announcing data doesn't necessarily have it locally, it might just know of a remote location, and not be interested in